Are you ready to improve your health, take charge of your food and save money?

-On this farm that Corina had always been yearning for, she now grows hundreds of pounds of fresh vegetables.
+On their five-acre homestead in the beautiful Pacific Northwest wilderness, Corina and her husband Steve grow hundreds of pounds of vegetables, fruits and berries.
 Every year, she cans and preserves many gallons of pickles, sauerkraut, relishes, and fruit.

 For over a decade, Corina has taught people all over world how to make cheese.
-Since she lives in the boonies, and not everyone wants to drive/fly/bike that far, she has expanded her teaching in an online format.
+Since they live so remotely, she has expanded her teaching in an online format.
 Her self-paced online cheesemaking and fermentation courses have been widely successful and rewarding!